-The Alaska state code does not mention online poker, gaming, or sports betting at all.
-The games are also not regulated by the state, which makes the legality of the games played by Alaskans a bit murky.
+Alaska online gambling is not mentioned in the state code.
+This includes poker, gaming, or sports betting.
+Most online betting games are also not regulated by the state, which makes the legality of gambling in Alaska a bit murky.

-Alaska is the northernmost state of all of the United States, not bordering any other states as it is located along the western coast of Canada, with the Pacific Ocean to the south.
-The Bering Strait on its northwestern tip allows it to share a small border with Russia.
+Alaska is the northernmost state.
+It is not bordered by any other states, and it is located along the western coast of Canada, with the Pacific Ocean to the south.
+The northwestern tip borders Russia.

 - Abbreviation: AK

 There is little gambling that has been legalized by the Alaska legislature.
 The state does not have a lottery or any type of pari-mutuel betting.
 Some contests are allowed, such as snowmachine racing and ice fishing, but there is no betting permitted on those events.
 Even cruise ships in Alaskan waters must cease any gambling activities until back out on the open sea.